How Birds Build Nests

 Small bird instinctively inserting beak into nest material on a branch, showing repetitive building action.

-When a test question or curious observer asks what nest-building is an example of, they're pointing at a core concept in animal behavior: the difference between behaviors an animal is born knowing how to do versus ones it has to learn.
-Nest building sits firmly in the instinct category.
-Which fish builds a nest like a bird is also an example of instinctive, species-typical behavior shaping how animals reproduce and care for young Nest building sits firmly in the instinct category..
+Which fish builds a nest like a bird is also an example of instinctive, species-typical behavior shaping how animals reproduce and care for young Nest building sits firmly in the instinct category. .
 Instinct, as behavioral biologists define it, is an inborn, complex pattern of behavior that is distinct from a simple reflex.
 A reflex is a single automatic response (think: knee jerk).
-An instinct is a whole coordinated sequence, like a robin repeatedly collecting mud, grass, and dead leaves, pressing them into a cup shape, and lining the interior with fine dry grass, all without ever having watched another robin do it.

 The more precise term researchers use is fixed action pattern.
 An FAP is a highly stereotyped, species-characteristic sequence of actions triggered by a specific stimulus.
 For a nesting bird, the stimulus is usually a combination of hormonal state (elevated estrogen or testosterone as breeding season begins), photoperiod (lengthening spring days), and sometimes the presence of a suitable cavity or tree branch.
 Once triggered, the FAP runs essentially to completion.
 That's why you'll watch a bird weave the same style of nest, in the same type of location, using the same category of materials, generation after generation without instruction.